lsst/idf_deploy/runbook/service-api.md

   ]
 }
 ```
 * Create a branch and perform pull request to modify the dev.tfvars file (or int or production tfvar depending on environment).
-Creat the `activate_apis` variable and add in the API to the list.
+Create the `activate_apis` variable and add in the API to the list.
 Make sure comma is added between APIs.
 The `gcloud services list --available` command can be used to determine API name.
 Example below.

 ```
 activate_apis = [